hove-io/ntfs-specification/ntfs_en.md

         2 - The equipment is not available

 ### stops.txt (required)
-A line in this file represents a location or an area where a vehicle drops off or picks up passengers.
+A row in this file represents a location or an area where a vehicle drops off or picks up passengers.

 Column | Type | Constraint | Note
 --- | --- | --- | ---